krishn-kant-raj/Library_Management_System/README.md

 - Username: mce@lib
 - Password: MCE@123

+# Query Data
-The Query form is removed from userform and added to sheet named "Query_record" which is now not working properly.
+The Query Records form is removed from userform and added to sheet named "Query_Data" which is now working properly.
-We are still working to improve it.
+We have added a pivot table to get a quick view of Issue and Returned Books.
+You can see how to search a particular member's Issue and Return book records on Help tab.

 # Dark Mode Feature
 You can now enjoy the darkmode feature in Library Management System.